toralf/torutils/README.md

 The instructions belongs to the IPv4 variant.
 They can be applied in a similar way for the IPv6 script.

-If the parsing of the Tor config (line [149](ipv4-rules.sh#L149)) doesn't work for you then:
+If the parsing of the Tor config (line [154](ipv4-rules.sh#L154)) doesn't work for you then:

-1. define the relay(s) space separated before starting the script, eg.:
+1. define the relay(s) space separated at the command line after `start`, eg.:

     ```bash
+    sudo ./ipv4-rules.sh start 1.2.3.4:443 5.6.7.8:9001
+    ```

+1. -or- define them within the environment before starting the script, eg.:

+    ```bash
     export CONFIGURED_RELAYS="3.14.159.26:535 1.41.42.13:562"
     export CONFIGURED_RELAYS6="[cafe::dead:beef]:4711"
     ```

+    before you start the script

 1. -or- open an [issue](https://github.com/toralf/torutils/issues) for that

 1. -or- create a GitHub PR with a fix ;)

-To allow inbound traffic to any other local service (the default input policy is `DROP`, then before starting the script, do:
+To allow inbound traffic to reach an additional local service (the default input policy is `DROP`),
+then:

 1. define all of them space separated, eg.: